Aaron Volpatti: Playing career

 A native of Revelstoke, British Columbia, Volpatti played Junior A hockey for the Vernon Vipers of the British Columbia Hockey League (BCHL).
 After recording 5 points (1 goal and 4 assists) over 55 games as a rookie in 2003–04, he improved to 18 points (6 goals and 12 assists) over 57 games the following season.
 In the 2005 BCHL playoffs, the Vipers advanced to the Fred Page Cup Finals, where they were defeated by the Surrey Eagles.
 During a team camping trip that summer, Volpatti received burns to over 35% of his body (including his abdomen and face) in a bonfire accident.
 Hospitalized for five months, doctors told him he would not play again for two years, if at all.
 The use of his right hand was in particular jeopardy.
 Despite the prognosis, Volpatti returned to the lineup for the start of the 2005–06 season, although injuries to his muscles limited him to 25 of the team's 60 games.
-He had a long recovery but managed to dress for 25 games the following year.
-He recorded 6 goals and 14 points.
+Upon his lengthy recovery from those injuries he recorded 6 goals and 14 points.

-Following his three-year junior career, Volpatti moved on to the college level, joining the Brown Bears of the ECAC Hockey Conference (within the National Collegiate Athletics Association; NCAA circuit).
+Following his three-year junior career, Volpatti moved on to the college level, joining the Brown Bears of the ECAC Hockey Conference (within the National Collegiate Athletic Association; NCAA circuit).
 Vopatti majored in human biology at the university and captained the team during his four-year college tenure.
 After recording a college career-high 32 points over 37 games with Brown in 2009–10, Volpatti was signed as a free agent by the Vancouver Canucks of the National Hockey League (NHL) on March 22, 2010.
 He was subsequently assigned to their American Hockey League (AHL) affiliate, the Manitoba Moose, for the remainder of their 2009–10 season.
 He recorded one goal and one assist over eight games.